marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 this.setState({ flavor: 'Vanilla' });
 ```

-The only place where it is appropriate to set `this.state` directly is in [`setup`](../api/component.md#setup), before the component has initialized.

 <br />

 ---

 ## Determining the Initial State

-When a component begins initialization, data regarding its state is collected, merged, and saved.
+When a component is initialized, the initial state is collected from multiple sources, merged, and assigned to [`this.state`](../api/component.md#state).
 In reverse order of priority, the data is collected from the following three sources:

 1\.
 The [`defaultState`](../api/component.md#defaultstate) from the class definition.